-There are several treatments that can be used.
-The goldfish should already be in a mild salt bath:
+There are several treatments that can be used for Saprolegnia.
+The Goldfish should already be in a mild salt bath:

 Some of the chemicals mentioned above are fairly toxic.

-I gradually increase the salt content from two to 5-6 heaped teaspoons per gallon over a 24 hour period.
+I gradually increase the Aquarium salt content to 0.3% over a 24 hour period (3-4 grams per liter or 1 tablespoon per US gallon).
 I then add Methylene Blue until the water is medium blue.
 Goldfish can tolerate quite high doses of these chemicals safely.
-The cure is slower, but safer.
+The cure is slower but safer.